mediafellows/mediafellows.github.io/collections/_jobs/20220524_be_engineer.md

   <li>infrastructure deployment using docker containers</li>
   <li>other modern programming languages</li>
   <li>video processing and streaming</li>
-  <li>experience writing and using JSON schema</li>
+  <li>experience in writing and using JSON schema</li>
 </ul>
 </p>

 <p>
 <h2>What we have to offer ...</h2>
 <ul>
-  <li>A company culture that respects your set hours fair compensation</li>
   <li>Attractive bonus package based on your personal but also on the company’s success</li>
   <li>Broad flexibility in how, when, and where you work</li>
+  <li>A company culture that respects your set hours' fair compensation</li>
-  <li>Relocation package within Europe and support for obatinaing a working visa</li>
+  <li>Relocation package within Europe and support for obtaining a working visa</li>
   <li>Free choice of working tools and software you are most familiar with</li>
-  <li>Modern content and asset management cloud platform with a fascinating growth perspective</li>
+  <li>Modern Content and Asset Management platform with a fascinating growth perspective</li>
   <li>Fast-moving company and a team of smart, curious people</li>
 </ul>
 </p>